HTTP-RPC/Kilo/README.md

 ) throws SQLException { ... }
 ```

 Like path parameters, body parameters are implicitly required.
 By default, content is assumed to be JSON and is automatically converted to the appropriate type.
 However, a body parameter of type `org.w3c.dom.Document` can be used to indicate that the method expects XML content.
-A body parameter of type `Void` indicates that the handler either does not accept a body or will process the input stream [directly](#request-and-repsonse-properties).
+A body parameter of type `Void` indicates that a handler either does not accept a body or will process the input stream [directly](#request-and-repsonse-properties).

+Requests may also be submitted as [form data](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4). `WebService` collects parameter values into a single body object that is passed to the handler method.
+For [multi-part](https://jakarta.ee/specifications/servlet/6.1/jakarta-servlet-spec-6.1#_MultipartConfig) requests, `jakarta.servlet.http.Part` values are represented by instances of `java.nio.file.Path`.

 ## Return Values
 Return values are converted to JSON as follows: